Here are the ‘Top Condo 10 Tips’ that I wish I knew when hunting for a monthly apartment in Chiang Mai

-So here are my top 10 apartment hunting tips that everyone should know before looking for an apartment in Chiang Mai.
-Some of the tips won’t be exclusive to only Chiang Mai but I’ve tried to keep it as specific to this beautiful town as possible!
+Some of the tips won’t be exclusive to only Chiang Mai, but I’ve tried to keep it as specific to this beautiful town as possible!

 To Pool or not To Pool?

-Don’t be like me, and think that having a swimming pool on-site is the be-all and end-all, as we found some really good pay-as-you-go options that put our tiny condo pool to shame.
+Don’t be like me, and think that having a swimming pool on-site is an absolute necessity.
+There are some really good pay-as-you-go options that put our tiny condo pool to shame.

-Loads more information on: Swimming Pools in Chiang Mai
+Loads more information on: The Best Swimming Pools in Chiang Mai

 Get your GoPro / Camera out

 Chances are you’ll be visiting 5-10 condos or apartments over the course of a day.
-If you film each one then at the end of it all you can grab a coffee sit down and look back over the footage of your favourite places.
+If you film or take pictures of each one, you can grab a coffee, sit down and look back over the footage of your favourite places.

-If your brain works like mine, then after the 3rd condo they’ll all start blurring into one.
+Trust me, after the 4rth condo you visit they’ll all start blurring into one.
 Having the video footage to look back on can really help to decide on the winning condo.

 Get a Feel For The Location